 application: simple-sample module: my-module version: uno runtime: python27 instance_class: F2 automatic_scaling: min_idle_instances: 5 max_idle_instances: automatic # default value min_pending_latency: automatic # default value max_pending_latency: 30ms max_concurrent_requests: 50

 - The Instance Class size for this module.
 When using automatic scaling, only the F1, F2 and F4 instance classes are available.
 If you do not specify a class, F1 is assigned by default.

 - Optional.
 Automatic scaling is assumed by default.

 - The maximum number of idle instances that App Engine should maintain for this version.
+Please keep in mind:

 - The minimum amount of time that App Engine should allow a request to wait in the pending queue before starting a new instance to handle it.